onefoursix/kill-long-running-impala-queries/README.md

 Set <code>queryRunningSeconds</code> to the threshold considered "too long" for an Impala query to run, so that queries that have been running longer than that will be identifed as queries to be killed

-The second argument "KILL" is optional
+The second argument <code>KILL</code> is optional.
-Without this argument, no queries will actually be killed, instead a list of queries that are identified as running too long will just be printed to the console
+Without this argument no queries will be killed.
+Instead a list of queries that are identified as running too long will just be printed to the console
 If the argument "KILL" is provided a cancel command will be issues for each selcted query

 CM versions <= 5.4 require Full Administrator role to cancel Impala queries